Billy2600/YahtzeeUpperSectionScoring/readme.md

 # Yahtzee Upper Section Scoring Challenge
 This is a solution for the (Yahtzee Upper Section Scoring)[https://www.reddit.com/r/dailyprogrammer/comments/dv0231/20191111_challenge_381_easy_yahtzee_upper_section/] challenge posted on /r/dailyprogrammer.
+This is a simple CLI program, whose main function is in the YahtzeeUpperSectionScoring class.
 Entire challenge is quoted verbatim below:

 ---